top of page

 Pool

-I remember the night, the pool a shimmery jewel, your skin a milky white.
+I remember the night, the pool a blue-green jewel,

-The heat, inescapable, drove us from our rooms, like moths to their undoing.
+The heat, inescapable, drove us from our rooms;

-Pushed? pulled? we shed modesty, slipped into the water.
+we shed modesty, slipped into the water and

 bottom of page